Skip to main content

 Social Security in Malaysia

-Social security in Malaysia encompasses various programs and initiatives designed to provide financial protection and support to the country’s citizens.
+Social security in Malaysia encompasses various programs and initiatives designed to provide financial protection and support to the country’s workforce.
 The key components of social security in Malaysia include:

 Employees Provident Fund (EPF)